JAY-ROBOT13/PROJECT-02/README.md

 # PROJECT-02
-Design a web menu for a restorant
+Design a web menu for a restaurant! using HTML5 , CSS3 & JavaScript.